Helping your teen cope with racism

 Image of a man comforting his teenage son at a table.

 We live in a vibrant multicultural society.
 All of the different cultures and races that make up Australia deserve to be celebrated and embraced.
-However, people who are not white, raised in a different culture, and/or speak a language other than English, face a range of unfair challenges.
-These challenges can range from feeling misunderstood by others, to being racially abused.
+However, young people who are not white, raised in a different culture, and/or speak a language other than English, face a range of unfair challenges, such as feeling misunderstood, being excluded or getting racially abused.

-If your teen has experienced racism, they might be feeling anything from uncomfortable to traumatised.
-Any form of racism is unacceptable and your teen doesn’t deserve this treatment.
-Here are some ways that you can help them through it.
+If your teen has experienced racism, here are some ways that you can help them through it.

 The most important thing when dealing with a racist incident is to make sure that your teen is safe.
-Deciding to walk away from someone who’s racially abusing you, or blocking someone online, can be a much healthier response than engaging in a never-ending debate with them.
-First and foremost, your teen needs to feel safe.
+Deciding to walk away from someone who’s racially abusing them, or blocking someone online, is a much safer and less draining response than engaging in a never-ending debate.
+It’s a sign of self-preservation and strength, not weakness.

 In some situations – for example, if your teen’s close friend makes a racist comment – your teen might want to speak up.
 This decision is completely up to them and depends on how comfortable and safe they feel.

 When speaking up, your teen could ask neutral, open-ended questions like: ‘Why did you say that?’
-This forces the person who made the comment to think about what they said, and gives your teen the opportunity to offer a new perspective.
+This forces the person who made the comment to think about what they said, and gives your teen the opportunity to offer a new perspective without the situation immediately escalating.

-If your teenager is more comfortable texting the other person, they could send a message at a later time and explain that what the person said or did hurt them.
-For example, they could write: ‘What you did made me uncomfortable.’
+If they’re uncomfortable in the moment, they could send a message at a later time and explain that what the person said or did hurt them.
+For example, they could write: ‘What you said earlier made me really uncomfortable/hurt.’

 If you and your teen feel that the situation has no end in sight, or has become serious, you could make a formal and confidential complaint with the Australian Human Rights Commission.
 You could also report the matter to the police.
 If you want to take this route, collecting evidence will help your case.
 You could take audio or video recordings on your phone, screenshot any messages or keep a diary of incidents.

-If the racism is happening online, this is a form of cyberbullying and there are additional things you can do, such as make a complaint to the eSafety Commissioner.
+If the racism is happening online, you can make a complaint to the eSafety Commissioner.

 Help your teen build cultural pride

-Having a strong sense of self and pride in one’s cultural background can actually increase confidence and resilience.
-This can help your teen cope with racism they might experience, as well as with other issues in the future.
+A strong sense of self and pride in one’s background can increase confidence and resilience and help your teen cope with racism they might experience.

-You could help your teenager build cultural pride by engaging in cultural activities in a way that’s appealing to them.
-For example, they could attend religious, cultural or community events where they get to cook or try their cultural foods, learn about their history, and meet other young people like them.
+You could help your teenager build cultural pride by attending religious, cultural or community events where they get to meet other young people like them.
+You could also explore family history, cooking, or traditional arts together.

 Experiencing racism can make a young person feel isolated and alone.
-A sense of belonging is super-important for adolescents, so creating opportunities for them to form relationships within their cultural group can strengthen their sense of pride and set them up for the future.
+Creating opportunities for them to feel seen and celebrated can create a sense of belonging.

 Schedule in some self-care for the family

 Dealing with racism can be draining for the entire family.
 After your teen is out of immediate harm’s way, they might need to do something to improve their mood and recharge their batteries.
 It also takes energy to support someone else, so you could do something with them, or take some time for yourself.
 Make sure you and your teen do some activities you enjoy, such as sport, gaming, meditation, music or art.
-Get some more ideas on self-care here.
+Read more about self-care ideas for the whole family.